bakdata/quick/docs/docs/user/examples/real-time-customer-profiles.md

 The query called `getUserProfile` combines six metrics of the customer profile:

 - total listening events
 - first and the last time a user listened to a song
 - charts with user’s most listened albums, artists and tracks.

 Those charts, however, contain only ids and not the names of the corresponding music data.
-Therefore, you can let Quick resolve the chart's ids from topics like `topartists` with names from topic artists in our GraphQL schema an call the corresponding type NamedArtistCount.
+You can let Quick resolve those ids with names.
+For that, you use topics containing the mapping from id to names and then reference them in the GraphQL schema.

 ???
-"The GraphQL schema"
+"The GraphQL schema (`schema-user-profile.gql`)"
     ```graphql
     type Query {
         getUserProfile(userId: Long!): UserProfile